niharhEAVR/DSA-codes/DSA_in_C/class_1_to_4/04_best_worst_expected_case.md

 - **Best Case**: The algorithm performs the least amount of work (e.g., finding \( x \) immediately).
 - **Worst Case**: The algorithm performs the most work (e.g., checking every element).
 - **Expected Case**: The average work the algorithm performs, assuming all scenarios are equally likely.

-This analysis helps us understand how the algorithm behaves in different situations!